Broderbund Software Inc. v. Unison World, Inc.

 Broderbund Software Inc. v.
 Unison World, Inc., 648 F. Supp.
 1127, 1133 (N.D.
 Cal.
 1986), was a United States District Court for the Northern District of California software case, initially important in determining how U.S. copyright law applied to the look and feel presented by a software product.
 It took an expansive position which later courts increasingly rejected.

 Background

 Broderbund Software developed The Print Shop, a program to produce signs and greeting cards, running on Apple II computers.
 Broderbund started discussions with Unison World about creating a version that would run on IBM PC compatibles.
-The two companies could not agree on a contract, but Unison World went ahead and developed an IBM PC product with similar function and a similar user interface.
+The two companies could not agree on a contract, but Unison World went ahead and developed PrintMaster, an IBM PC product with similar function and a similar user interface.
 Broderbund sued for infringement of their copyright.
+Claude M. Stern, then an associate with Horwich & Warner LLP, represented Broderbund.

 In defense, Unison invoked the merger doctrine, arguing that the idea behind the user interface could not be separated from its expression, so could not be protected by copyright.